Close Light Download image Dark Share Stock exchange is momentarily closed

 Energy for the Karlsruhe Economic Region

 For half a century, electricity and district heating for the Karlsruhe region have been produced in an economical and environmentally friendly manner in the Rheinhafen of Karlsruhe using state-of-the-art technology: In 2014, for example, we commissioned a new coal-fired unit at our power plant site.
-With an efficiency of over 46%, it is one of the most efficient and thus environmentally friendly units in the world.

 Key data